Frimley: Demography

-The usual number of residents in the ward, 6,178, belies the observation that this is the largest and most commercial settlement of the GU16 postcode which also covers the southernmost, Heatherside/Parkside, neighbourhoods Camberley of (its post town) and the distinct villages of Frimley Green, Mytchett and Deepcut.
+The usual number of residents in the ward, 6,178, belies the observation that this is the largest and most commercial settlement of the GU16 postcode, which also covers the southernmost, Heatherside/Parkside, Camberley and the distinct villages of Frimley Green, Mytchett and Deepcut.

-Industries of Work
+Employment

 The working population worked as set out below in the official industry categorisations in 2011:

 Nationality

 The ward is relatively representative of the nation as a whole in terms of national identity:

-Economic Status
+Economic status

 The proportions of those retired, unemployed and who were students in 2011 were extremely close to the regional average whereas those in the economically inactive (other) category were fewer:

 Those who replied that again there were no people in the household with English as their main language formed a proportion of the population 0.1% less than the national average.

 Religion

 Transport

-Frimley railway station provides access to Guildford, Ascot and London Waterloo.
-Frimley Lodge Park Railway (a tourist attraction) is also nearby.
+Frimley railway station is a stop on the line between Ascot and Aldershot; services are operated by South Western Railway.

+Stagecoach South and White Bus Services operate local bus routes, which connect the town with Aldershot, Camberley, Farnborough, Woking and Yateley.

-The town is situated close to the junction of the A325 Farnborough Road and A331 Blackwater Valley Relief Road, which provides a link to the M3 Motorway junction 4.
+The town is situated close to the junction of the A325 Farnborough Road and A331 Blackwater Valley Relief Road, which provides a link to the M3 motorway at junction 4.